 Ethical review of educational research

-The Centre for Academic Teaching encourages faculty to conduct enquiry of their own education.
+The Centre for Academic Teaching and Learning encourages faculty to conduct enquiry of their own education.
 Academic teachers may conduct research by collecting data to evaluate their education and monitor effects of their approaches or interventions.
 By sharing the results and insights gained from these structural evaluations they contribute to practical educational knowledge within a specific context, this is referred to as Scholarship of Teaching and Learning (SoTL).
 Teachers may also conduct (discipline- specific) educational research with the aim to contribute to the general knowledge-base of education, outside their own educational context.

 Like all research, SoTL and (discipline-based) educational research requires ethical review.
 An important element in ethical review is data protection.
 All teachers should realize that collecting and storing data on their students, teachers or other human subjects, should adhere to data privacy law.
 Among other this requires that subjects must be provided with detailed information about what will happen to the personal data that are being collected.
 It also requires that data are properly protected, minimized, and destroyed when no longer needed.
 As rule of thumb: as soon as data are collected beyond routine data, or data from different sources are being combined, ethical review is likely to be due.